Equal Pay for Similar Work: Introduction

-Despite the rapid growth of EPSW laws, little is known about their effects on labor market outcomes.
+Despite the rapid growth of EPSW, little is known about its effects on labor market outcomes.
 Since EPSW is more constraining on firms than EPEW, EPSW may lead to a larger direct effect on wages.
 But how will firms adjust their employment policies to adapt in equilibrium?
 How will potential employment changes affect the goal of ensuring fairer pay?

 We theoretically and empirically study the labor market effects of EPSW.
-Our findings suggest that the equilibrium effects of group-based EPSW overwhelm the direct effects, leading to increased occupational segregation and a shift in the wage gap in favor of the majority group of workers in a labor market.
-Therefore, these policies may counterintuitively exacerbate the problem they were intended to solve.
-We show that modifying EPSW to remove protected classes may have more positive effects.
+Our findings suggest that the equilibrium effects of EPSW overwhelm the direct effects, leading to increased occupational segregation and a shift in the wage gap in favor of the majority group of workers in a labor market.
+Therefore, these policies may counterintuitively exacerbate the problem they were intended to solve: for example, as in our empirical setting, if male labor force participation is higher than female labor force participation and men receive higher average wages than women, then implementing a gender-based EPSW will \emph{increase} the gender wage gap, exacerbating the problem it was designed to solve.

-We develop a theoretical framework to elucidate key economic forces at play.
-We begin by describing the simplest version of our model to derive key intuitions, and later extend our results to more general settings.
-In the basic model, there exist two homogeneous firms competing for a continuum of heterogeneous workers who all perform ``similar'' work in the eyes of the law.
-Each worker belongs to one of two groups, $A$ or $B$ (e.g., men or women), and is endowed with a ``productivity'' drawn from a distribution that potentially differs by group identity.
-Each firm has a constant-returns-to-scale production function and faces a wage monotonicity constraint to limit worker incentives to shirk: wages paid must be non-decreasing in productivity within group.